 A cultural export product

-Although pastel originated in Portugal, they are now loved worldwide.
-Many Portuguese who have moved abroad have brought their culture with them, opening pastelarias in cities such as Paris, London and New York.
-These delicacies are now an important part of Portuguese identity beyond the country’s borders.
+Although pastels originated in Portugal, they are now loved worldwide.
+Many Portuguese who have emigrated abroad have brought their culture with them, opening pastelarias in cities like Paris, London, and New York.
+These delicacies are now an important part of Portuguese identity beyond the country's borders.

 -